Bradamante: In Orlando Innamorato and Orlando Furioso

-Bradamante, a female Christian knight in the service of Charlemagne, is the sister of Rinaldo and the daughter of Duke Amon, the duke of Dordognes.
-She falls in love with a Saracen warrior named Ruggiero, but she refuses to marry him unless he converts from Islam.
+Bradamante, a female Christian knight in the service of Charlemagne, is the sister of Rinaldo and the daughter of Amon, duke of Dordognes.
+She falls in love with a Saracen warrior named Ruggiero but refuses to marry unless he converts from Islam.
 An expert in combat, she wields a magical lance that unhorses anyone it touches, and rescues Ruggiero from being imprisoned by the wizard Atlantes.
 She is described as wearing white, with a white shield and a crest of a pennon.

-She is one of the French warriors fighting during a Saracen invasion into France.
-She is in the middle of fighting a Saracen warrior, Rodomont, when another Saracen warrior, Ruggiero, informs her that Charlemagne is retreating.
+She is one of the French warriors fighting during a Saracen invasion of France.
+She is fighting the Saracen Rodomont when Ruggiero informs her Charlemagne is retreating.
 Bradamante tries to leave to join the rest of the French forces, but Rodomont keeps her from leaving.
-Ruggiero, finding Rodomont’s actions dishonorable, steps in to fight Rodomont to allow Bradamante to leave.
-However, Bradamante is unable to catch up to Charlemagne’s army and instead returns to Rodomont and Ruggiero, feeling guilty for leaving someone else to fight in her place.
+Ruggiero, finding Rodomont's actions dishonorable, steps in to fight Rodomont to allow Bradamante to leave.
+However, Bradamante cannot catch up to Charlemagne's army and returns to Rodomont and Ruggiero, feeling guilty for leaving someone else to fight in her place.
 Rodomont is impressed with the honor of Ruggiero and Bradamante and rides off, leaving Ruggiero and Bradamante together.
 They are mutually impressed with one another and share their identities.
 Bradamante also removes her helmet, revealing to Ruggiero for the first time that she is a woman.
 An ambush then manages to separate them.

-The two lovers are separated many more times in the story, and Bradamante faces many challenges.
+The two lovers are separated many times in the story, and Bradamante faces many challenges.
 She travels to a castle made of steel to rescue Ruggiero from the wizard Atlantes with the help of the sorceress Melissa and a magic ring, escapes from a castle full of illusions, and encounters many other difficulties.